dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

 - Continuity / differentiability: show it holds on $[-M, M]$ for all $M$ to get it to hold on $\RR$.

+- $F_\sigma$ sets are Borel, so establish something for Borel sets and use this to extend it to Lebesgue.

+- $s = \inf\theset{x\in X} \implies$ for every $\varepsilon$ there is an $x\in X$ such that $x \leq s + \varepsilon$.

+- Always consider bounded sets, and if $E$ is unbounded write $E = \union_{n} B_{n}(0) \intersect E$ and use countable subadditivity or continuity of measure.

+- $F_\sigma$ sets are Borel, so establish something for Borel sets and use this to extend it to Lebesgue.

+- Break integration domain up into disjoint annuli.
+- Break integrals or sums into $x < 1$ and $x\geq 1$.
+- Calculus techniques: Taylor series, IVT, ...
+- Approximate by dense subsets of functions

+- Useful facts about compactly supported continuous functions:
+  - Uniformly continuous
+  - Bounded

+Useful facts about $C_c$ functions:

+- Bounded almost everywhere
+- Uniformly continuous

 ## Definitions

 :::{.definition title="Uniform Continuity"}